Adaptive deep learning for nonlinear time series models: Main results

 \end{theorem}

 Theorem \ref{thm: pred-error-bound} is an extension of Theorem 2 in \cite{Sc20} to possibly nonstationary $\beta$-mixing sequence and the process $\{v_t\}$ can be non Gaussian and dependent.
-The result follows from Lemmas \ref{lem: error-gap-bound} and \ref{lem: emp-error-bound} in Appendix \ref{Appendix: lemmas}.
-Note that Lemmas \ref{lem: error-gap-bound} and \ref{lem: emp-error-bound} are of independent interest since they are general results so that the estimator $\hat{f}_{T}$ do not need to take values in $\mathcal{F}_{\sigma}(L,N,B,F,S)$.
+The result follows from Lemmas C.1 and C.2 in the supplementary material.
+Note that these Lemmas are of independent interest since they are general results so that the estimator $\hat{f}_{T}$ do not need to take values in $\mathcal{F}_{\sigma}(L,N,B,F,S)$.
 Hence the results would be useful to investigate generalization error bounds of other nonparametric estimators.